bpm-crafters/process-engine-api-docs/docs/reference-guide/index.md

 and receive and store the received user tasks.
 If later you want to access a task delivered in the past, its `TaskInformation` and payload are available in the
 User Task Support component.

+## Process Engine Worker

+[Process Engine Worker](process-engine-worker.md) is a small convenience component for fast annotation-based implementation of external task workers registered via Process Engine API.
+Currently, only a version for Spring Boot exists.
+Check how to use in.